wmbusmeters/wmbusmeters/README.md

 ```

 The wmbus dongle im871a can listen to either s1, c1 or t1.
-However with the latest firmware version (0x15) im871a can
+With the latest firmware version (0x15) im871a can
 also listen to c1 and t1 telegrams at the same time.
 (Use `--verbose` to see your dongles firmware version.)
 If you have the older firmware you can download the upgrader here:
 https://wireless-solutions.de/downloadfile/wireless-m-bus-software/

-The amb8465 dongle can listen to either s1, c1 or t1.
-However it
+The amb8465 dongle (new model name is Metis-II) can listen to either
-can also listen to c1 and t1 at the same time.
+s1, c1 or t1.
+It can also listen to c1 and t1 at the same time.

 With the latest rtlwmbus you can listen to s1, c1 and t1 at
 the same time.
+But you might want to disable some if you want
+to save cpu usage.

 The cul dongle can listen to c1 and t1 at the same time, but only
 if you specify c1!
 If you specify t1 or s1, then it will only listen to t1 or s1.

-Imporant!!!!
+Important!!!!
 Note that the cul dongle is limited to shorter
 telegrams.
 There is a firmware fix that allows somewhat longer,
 but still not full length telegrams.
 This can be a serious blocker
 if you want to receive long telegrams from advanced meters.